 A Python interface to the UNIX dialog utility and mostly-compatible programs (Python 2 backport)

-Before using this backport, be sure to read the Backport-specific notes below.
+If, despite all of these warnings, you still want to use it, be sure to read the Backport-specific notes below.

 pythondialog is a Python wrapper for the UNIX dialog utility originally written by Savio Lam and later rewritten by Thomas E. Dickey.
 Its purpose is to provide an easy to use, pythonic and as complete as possible interface to dialog from Python code.